MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 - Rate of operational data collection.
 To allow for more efficient reporting, the Reporting data warehouse computes and stores aggregated data in addition to a limited amount of raw data.
 Doing this extra work means that operational data collection to the Reporting data warehouse can be slightly more costly than to the Operations Manager database.
 This additional cost is typically balanced by the reduced cost of processing discovery data by the Reporting data warehouse versus the Operations Manager database.
 - Number of concurrent reporting users or scheduled report generation.
 Because reports frequently summarize large volumes of data, each reporting user can add a significant load on the system.
 The number of reports run simultaneously and the type of reports being run both affect overall capacity needs.
 Generally, reports that query large date ranges or large numbers of objects require additional system resources.

-Based on these factors, there are several best practices to consider when sizing the Reporting data warehouse:
+Based on these factors, there are several recommended practices to consider when sizing the Reporting data warehouse:

 - Choose an appropriate storage subsystem.
-Because the Reporting data warehouse is an integral part of the overall data flow through the management group, choosing an appropriate storage subsystem for the Reporting data warehouse is very important.
+Because the Reporting data warehouse is an integral part of the overall data flow through the management group, choosing an appropriate storage subsystem for the Reporting data warehouse is important.
 As with the Operations Manager database, RAID 0 + 1 is often the best choice.
 In general, the storage subsystem for the Reporting data warehouse should be similar to the storage subsystem for the Operations Manager database, and the guidance that applies to the Operations Manager database also applies to the Reporting data warehouse.
 - Consider appropriate placement of data logs vs. transaction logs.
 As for the Operations Manager database, separating SQL data and transaction logs are often an appropriate choice as you scale up the number of agents.
 If both the Operations Manager database and Reporting data warehouse are located on the same server and you want to separate data and transaction logs, you must put the transaction logs for the Operations Manager database on a separate physical volume and disk spindles from the Reporting data warehouse to receive any benefit.
 The data files for the Operations Manager database and Reporting data warehouse can share the same physical volume as long as the volume provides adequate capacity and disk I/O performance does not negatively impact monitoring and reporting functionality.
 - Consider placing the Reporting data warehouse on a separate server from the Operations Manager database.
 Although smaller-scale deployments can often consolidate the Operations Manager database and Reporting data warehouse on the same server, it is advantageous to separate them as you scale up the number of agents and the volume of incoming operational data.
-This is because better reporting performance results when the Reporting data warehouse and Reporting Server are on a separate server from the Operations Manager database.
+When the Reporting data warehouse and Reporting Server are on a separate server from the Operations Manager database, you experience better reporting performance.

 The Operations Manager data warehouse database is a single source of failure for the management group, so it can be made highly available using supported failover configurations such as SQL Server Always On Availability Groups or Failover Cluster Instances.